MoH-Malaysia/covid19-public/CONTRIB.md

 ### Vaccination

-+ Request for (cumul_partial by vaxtype by age group data)  & (cumul_full by vaxtype by age group data) for better understanding each vaccines type effectiveness in different age group of Malaysia
++ Request for data on (cumul_partial by vaxtype by age group) & (cumul_full by vaxtype by age group) for data analysis, for better understanding each vaccines type effectiveness in different age group of Malaysia

 ### Mobility and Contact Tracing